-People expect fast responses – even Facebook expects a 15 minutes of less response time to turn on its business page ‘fast response badge’.
+People expect fast responses – even Facebook expects 15 minutes or less response time to turn on its business page ‘fast response badge’.

 People expect engagement.
 They want to connect.
 They don’t want to wait a few days for you to acknowledge them.

 So in all this social media flurry, it’s easy to get waylaid on one social channel and just not have the time for the others.
 So this is why I strongly suggest picking one platform to focus on first.